timb-machine-mirrors/anarcat-feed2exec/doc/usage.rst

        --force     skip reading and writing the cache and will consider all entries as new

+       --catchup   do not run output plugins, equivalent of setting the output plugin to ``feed2exec.plugins.null``

        --parallel  run parsing in the background to improve performance